RogueStar03/RogueStar03/README.md

 ---

 Cross-platform mobile developer focused on **Flutter & Dart** — working with Cubit state management, REST API integration, file management, and SDK integrations day-to-day.
-Contributing to a production Flutter app professionally; more projects incoming.
+Contributing to a production Flutter app professionally; with some on weekend personal ones.

 Outside Flutter: full-stack web and Unity game dev & AR when the mood strikes.